Last updated June 16, 2023

 Security keys are small physical devices that are easy to use for multi-factor authentication (MFA) because there’s nothing to install and no codes to enter.
 This is a great option if you are unable to use a mobile device for logging in to Heroku, security keys are an effective option.

 Choosing a Security Key

 Heroku has verified security key functionality in multiple environments.
 Be sure to consult vendor documentation for specific questions related to security key support in your environment to ensure compatibility.

 As always, we strongly recommend configuring a secondary MFA verification method such as Recovery Codes to avoid loss of access if you don’t have your primary method available.

 Registering a Security Key

 Manage Multi-Factor Authentication if you have already enabled other verification methods).

 Add Security Key option on the next page and follow the prompts to complete registration.
 Your registration experience may vary based on the browser and the form factor of the key in use but generally involves these steps -

 - To add a security key, click

 - When prompted, ensure that the security key is inserted in the appropriate port or connected via NFC and activate it.

 - Name your key, and complete registration.

 MFA Verification with a Security Key

-- After entering your email and password, you will be prompted to verify your login using your security key
+- After entering your email and password, you are prompted to verify your login using your security key.

 Verify.
 (Your specific experience to complete logging in may vary based on the browser and the form factor of the key.)